nProductionz/Statistics/Thesis/Th.7 - Online Alg/README.md

 #### Differential Privacy in Count-Min Sketch

 Extending the Count-Min Sketch to support differential privacy involves introducing noise to the frequency estimates.
-By carefully calibrating the amount of noise added, one can achieve a balance between privacy preservation and data utility.
+By carefully calibrating the amount of noise added, one can achieve a balance between privacy preservation and data utility:

 $\text{Count}(e_i) \approx \min_{j} \left(\text{Counter}_j(e_i) + \text{Noise}_j\right)$